aheissenberger/goodreads-service-search-book/README.md

 Select a text in any OX Application (e.g. Safari, Chrome) and search for this book on goodreads to add it to your library.

 ##Installation
+* download "Search with Goodreads" -
-Open the application "Search with Goodreads" and you system will ask you to install the service
+* open downloaded application "Search with Goodreads" and you system will ask you to install the service

 ##Instructions
 * select the title, author or ISBN of the book in the app